 Borderline Personality Disorder

 Borderline personality disorder is a condition in which people have long-term patterns of unstable or turbulent emotions about themselves or others.
-These unstable emotions often cause them to take impulsive actions and have chaotic relationships.
-Although its cause is unknown, genetic, family and social factors are thought to play roles.
+These unstable emotions often cause them to act impulsively and have chaotic relationships.
+Its cause is unknown, but genetic, family and social factors are thought to play roles.
 Risk factors include child or teen abandonment, disrupted family life, poor communication in the family and sexual abuse.
 It also occurs more often in women and among hospitalized psychiatric patients.

 Transcranial Magnetic Stimulation (TMS)

-The IU Health Neuroscience stress clinic is an evidence-based treatment center staffed by clinicians, educators and scientists who have different backgrounds but one common purpose: promoting the physical, mental and emotional health of individuals and the community.
-The stress clinic’s overarching goal is to help patients get and stay healthy by teaching them how to better cope with stress, live healthier lifestyles, address emotional problems and manage physical complaints.
+The IU Health Neuroscience Center provides evidence-based treatment by clinicians, educators and scientists who have different backgrounds but one common purpose: promoting the physical, mental and emotional health of individuals and the community.
+Our overarching goal is to help patients get and stay healthy by teaching them how to better cope with stress, live healthier lifestyles, address emotional problems and manage physical complaints.